 - The most beautiful memories are made from the things you can’t factor in.

-- Go with the flow and enjoy the ride, there are happy things waiting for you out there!
-Trust and you shall be rewarded!
+- Go with the flow and enjoy the ride, happy things are waiting for you out there!
+Trust, and you shall be rewarded!

 - Even the softest of creations can cover the most intimidating mountains with enough willpower to shine.
 Do your thing, and you will achieve your purpose!